soulsands/trilium-ios-shortcut/README.md

 When entering the body text, you can choose to directly input or use quoted input, and the source of the quote can be system input or clipboard content.
 When using quoted input, the command will use `---` as a separator.
 You can also modify the quoted input method in the shortcut.

 You can add the shortcut to the main screen or to the assistive touch.
-To add it to the assistive touch, go to `Settings-General-Accessibility-Assistive Touch`.
+To add it to the assistive touch, go to `Settings-Accessibility-Assistive Touch`.

 When using the system share function, you can find the shortcut and add it to your favorites.
 This way, you can pin it to the top in the edit menu for easier access.